Renovating Names in Open-Vocabulary Segmentation Benchmarks: Experiments

+\boldparagraph{Setup} We train FC-CLIP~\cite{yu2023fcclip} models on MS COCO with our renovated segment-matched names and compare them with models trained using other name sets on COCO, ADE20K, and Cityscapes.
+Specifically, ``OpenSeg'' names~\cite{ghiasi2022scaling} were manually curated by previous researchers. ``Synonym names'' are generated by prompting GPT-4 based on the original class names. ``Candidate names'' are the outputs of the initial step in our renaming process, using image captioning to provide context for prompting GPT-4.
+A key difference between these names and RENOVATE names is that the former uses a set of names for a class of segments, whereas RENOVATE names provide a name for each individual segment.
+For model evaluation, we follow prior practices~\cite{ghiasi2022scaling, xu2022odise, yu2023fcclip} to group predictions based on the original class divisions.
+For a fair comparison, our test name set merges names from Original, OpenSeg, and RENOVATE names.

 \boldparagraph{Results} Our results in~\cref{tab:open-panoptic-training} demonstrate that using RENOVATE names for training improves segmentation on both source dataset and target datasets.
-For example, the model trained with RENOVATE names obtains over 2\% PQ on MS COCO, near 2\% mIoU on ADE20K and around 3\% AP and mIoU on Cityscapes.
-In addition, we notice that the mIoU metric typically gets improved more with our names than AP.
-This is consistent with our empirical findings that ``stuff names'' are typically more vague and thus have improvement potential than ``thing names''.
-These results suggest that more precise and descriptive training names enhance the model generalization to both known and novel categories, potentially by better retaining the pre-trained vision-language alignment of the CLIP backbone during fine-tuning.
+For example, compared to the Original names, the model trained with RENOVATE names improves by near 4 PQ on MS COCO and over 5\% mIoU on ADE20K, showing significantly larger gains offered by OpenSeg names.
+This underscores the value of name refinement on per-segment level and indicates the high quality of RENOVATE names.
+We also note that models trained with Synonym names and Candidate names show inferior performance even to the Original names, reflecting the importance of high name quality.